Minigugus/postgres-deno/README.md

   database             : '',            // Name of database to connect to username             : '',            // Username of database user
   password             : '',            // Password of database user
-  ssl                  : false,         // true, prefer, require, tls.connect options
-  max                  : 10,            // Max number of connections
-  idle_timeout         : 0,             // Idle connection timeout in seconds
+  ssl                  : false,         // true, prefer, require, [NOT WORKING YET] max                  : 10,            // Max number of connections idle_timeout         : 0,             // Idle connection timeout in seconds
   connect_timeout      : 30,            // Connect timeout in seconds